Nursing (BSN)

 8 Semester (Four Year) Nursing Sequence

-Students in this program will complete their degree in 8 semesters, and will begin nursing classes the fall of their sophomore year.
-To enroll in these classes, they will be required to have earned a C+ or better in each of their prerequisite courses, with no more than one retake.
+Students in this program will complete their degree in 8 semesters, and will begin nursing classes in the spring of their freshman year.
+To enroll in sophomore-level nursing classes, students will be required to have earned a C+ or better in each of their science prerequisite courses, with no more than one retake.

 Simmons offers a 2-year nursing sequence for transfer students which includes required summer coursework.
 Students may transfer with 2 years of college credit, including prerequisites, and complete their BSN in just 2 years.
 Those with fewer than 2 years of credit or who have not yet completed their prerequisites can be admitted to complete their prerequisites and other coursework at Simmons, and then complete the 2-year transfer nursing sequence after.